Fighting in ice hockey: Game-related reasons

 For teams that face each other frequently, players may fight just to send the message to the opposing players that they will be the target of agitation or aggression in future games.
 Teams that are losing by a considerable margin often start these fights near the end of the game when they have nothing to lose.
 Enforcers may start fights with more skilled players to draw what is called a "reaction penalty", an undisciplined reaction to aggressive play on the part of the enforcer.
 This practice is also known to be difficult due to the Instigator rule.

 Another reason is the protection of star skaters and defenceless goalies.
 Fighting within the game can also send a message to players and coaches from other teams that cheap shots, dirty plays, and targeting specific players will not be tolerated and there will be consequences involved.
 Fighting can provide retribution for a team's player getting targeted or injured.
 Overall, fighting is sometimes seen as a beneficial policing that the game needs to keep players in line.
 Over the history of hockey, many enforcers have been signed simply to protect players like Wayne Gretzky, who was protected by Dave Semenko, Marty McSorley, and others, and Brett Hull, who was protected by Kelly Chase and others.
-Many believe that without players protecting each other, referees would affect the game play by having to call more penalties, and the league would have to suspend players for longer periods.
+Many believe that without players protecting each other, referees would affect the gameplay by having to call more penalties, and the league would have to suspend players for longer periods.